aileenvenegas/Portfolio-/README.md

 **Tools Used:** Power BI, Excel, DAX
 **Screenshots:**
 ![Refund Dashboard](Power_BI/Dashboard.jpg)
-**Insights:** The dashboard highlights payments and refunds trends, top refund's causes, and percentaje of refund by payments.
+**Insights:** The dashboard highlights payments and refunds trends, top refund's causes, and percentage of refund by payments.